ob-julian/adventofcode-2025/README.md

 |11| ❔ | ❔ | ❔ | ❔ | ❔ | ❔ | ❔ | ❔ |
 |12| ❔ | ❔ | ❔ | ❔ | ❔ | ❔ | ❔ | ❔ |
 >Legend: ✅ - solved, ❌ - not solved, ❔ - unknown
 >Note: The runtimes are measured on my local machine using the included [average_runtime.py](./average_runtime.py) script.
 It measures raw execution time without any writing to console or files.
+Furthermore, the files are imported as modules, so any lib overhead (cough Numpy cough) and Input parsing is not included in the measurement.
+It only measures the raw execution time of the solver functions.